ddmitov/perl-executing-browser/README.md

 ## How to Call Local Perl Scripts from a Local Page?
   PEB recognizes two types of local Perl scripts: non-AJAX scripts and AJAX scripts.
 * **Non-AJAX Perl scripts:**
     Non-AJAX Perl scripts are expected to produce a complete HTML page that will replace the calling page when script output becomes available.
-Note that there could be multiple chunks of script output from a non-AJAX script - PEB accumulates them and displays everything it has when a new piece of script output comes out.
+Note that there could be multiple chunks of output from a non-AJAX script - PEB accumulates them and displays everything it has when a new piece of script output comes out.

     There is no timeout for all Perl scripts executed by PEB (AJAX and non-AJAX), but slow scripts should be optimized to avoid user experinece degradation.